 - a.
 Plexiglass shields must be in place in front of all customer to team members interaction intersections. - b.
 One-way arrows / 2 meter spots for the customer line to be in place.
 Place one-way arrows to show both entrance, exit, and traffic flow in front of the Bistro.
 Make sure you have 2 meter circle spots in the lineup for customers to stay at a safe distance from one another. - c.
 Maintain at least 2 metres between employees working in the bistro by keeping Bistro team members in "designated stations/stops" as much as possible.
 For example, one team member will be designated to the smoothie station, one to take orders at case, and one dishwasher, if applicable.
 Should employees switch stations, appliances and work surfaces must be cleaned prior to use.
 If it is not possible to maintain physical distance at all times, employers may consider the use of masks as an additional measure. - 2.
-Seating requirements: We will not be reopening our seating areas at this time and will be offering items for take out only.
+Seating requirements: We will not be reopening our indoor seating areas at this time, but will still offer outdoor seating, when able.
+We will be offering items for take out only for locations that cannot accommodate outdoor seating.